binkley/basilisk/README.md

   [`MiddleStore`](basilisk-service/src/main/java/hm/binkley/basilisk/store/x/MiddleStore.java)
   - Stores are light wrappers around repositories, managing the abstraction.
-  In principle, one could replace Spring Data JDBC with, say, Spring Data JPA or jOOQ, and need only update the store
+  In principle, one could replace Spring Data JDBC with, say, Spring Data JPA or jOOQ, and need only update the store.
+These talk to their own repository only; for other records, they delegate to their matching factory
 - **domain object** -
   [`Middle`](basilisk-service/src/main/java/hm/binkley/basilisk/store/x/Middle.java)
   - Domain objects abstract business logic from persistence, and are light wrappers around records.
-They implement policy, such as if mutation should trigger an immediate persistence write or not
+These implement policy, such as if mutation should trigger an immediate persistence write or not
 - **factory**
   [`Middles`](basilisk-service/src/main/java/hm/binkley/basilisk/store/x/Middles.java)
-  - Factories manage domain object searching and creation, and are light wrappers around stores, translating records into domain objects
+  - Factories manage domain object searching and creation, and are light wrappers around stores, translating records into domain objects.
+These talk to their own store only; for other domain objects they talk to the corresponding factories

+A fuller implementation would provide _abstract base classes_ for each pattern; that is not done here to aid in reading the examples.

 [[TOC]](#basilisk)